 To this day I hate piles of junk.
 That’s how I know I’d have never survived The Great Depression.
 I’d have given away all the rusty bailing wire and worn out bicycle tires right before we needed them to patch the hole in our roof.

 I don’t know if I have no imagination or if it’s just a lack of foresight, but I can tell you throwing things out is so therapeutic!
 It’s like tossing bad choices in the trash.
 Hate those shoes?
-Pitch ‘em, my mom used to say.
+Donate them to the church bazaar.
 Fed up with all that orange Tupperware?
-Toss it in the trash.
+Off to Goodwill.
 You know your kids will never make a collage from that stack of expensive magazines you read one time, so go ahead—feed the recycler!

 Of course, I’m still stuck in a chair for a while longer.
 And now I have to find a new favorite show to pass the time.
 Maybe there’s nothing wrong with re-runs of two likeable guys from Iowa after all.
 You’ve gotta admit—it’s better than getting hooked on Toddlers & Tiaras.